thanhdo1991/d8theming/README.md

 2. Open up the project folder in Terminal.

-3. Navigate to the .npm folder:
+3. Run

     ```
-    cd .npm
+    composer install
     ```

-4. Install all the required packages and libraries with Node Package Manager
+4. Navigate to the .npm folder:

     ```
-    npm install
+    cd .npm
     ```

-5. For just compile style:
+5. Install all the required packages and libraries with Node Package Manager

     ```
-    gulp sass-watch
+    npm install
     ```

 6. Initialize the project with Gulp: